How To Teach Root Lock Mula Bandha

 Teach the hidden meaning

-The Muladhara Chakra represents the stage of consciousness where the basic (root) survival need is the dominate force.
+The Muladhara Chakra represents the stage of consciousness where the basic (root) survival need is the dominant force.

 Teach the benefits